McTavishLab/extensiphy/README.md

 To test gon_phyling.sh, run:
 ./gon_phyling.sh ./sample_gon_phyling.cfg

-!!!
-If all you have is raw reads and you need to create a starting tree:
+## If all you have is raw reads and you need to create a starting tree:
 1. Run name_parser.py on your reads.
 2. Move some fraction of your reads to a new folder for assembly and starting tree inference.
 3. Make a copy of the sample_gon_phyling.cfg file and alter the variable for the read directory to be assembled.
-4. run: ./gon_phyling.sh ./[GON_PHYLING_CONFIG_FILE] in the Phycorder directory.
+4. run: ./gon_phyling.sh ./[GON_PHYLING_CONFIG_FILE] in the RapUp directory.
-5. Use the produced alignment file, tree file and the rest of the reads as the inputs for a full Phycorder run.
+5. Use the produced alignment file, tree file and the rest of the reads as the inputs for a full RapUp run.

-!!!
-Installation of programs necessary for Phycorder:
+## Dependencies:
 Python packages:
     	Dendropy 4.0 (pip install dendropy)
 Software in path for multi_map.sh rapid-updating: